azazil-06/Phalanx-Vectorized-Bio-Kinetic-Optoelectronic-Modulation-System/README.md

 ## 🤔 What is this?

 The **PV-BOMS** is a state-of-the-art **Spite-Based Automation System**.
-Utilizing **Heuristic Phalangeal Landmark Vectorization** via **MediaPipe** and **OpenCV**, we perform real-time spatial analysis of hand geometry.
-When the system identifies a specific vertical phalanx-vector orientation (informally known as "The Bird"), it triggers an asynchronous serial signal to an **Arduino** to modulate the photonic output of a semiconductor diode (the LED).
+Utilizing **Heuristic Phalangeal Landmark Vectorization** via **MediaPipe** and **OpenCV**, it performs real-time spatial analysis of hand geometry.
+When the system identifies a specific vertical phalanx-vector orientation (informally known as "The Nadu Viral (malayalam)"), it triggers an asynchronous serial signal to an **Arduino** which powers a relay to modulate the photonic output of a semiconductor diode (the LED) & the rotational propulsion of a brushless motor.

 ### Why?
-- **Efficiency**: Why walk 3 steps to a switch when you can flip it off from your desk?
+- **Efficiency**: Why walk 3 steps to a switch, hassle with it when you can flip it off from your desk?
 - **Catharsis**: Release your daily frustration while staying productive.
 - **Science**: We are quantitatively analyzing the Euclidean ratio of the middle phalangeal tip relative to the metacarpophalangeal base.
 It's essentially a PhD thesis in kinetic social commentary.